tomzcn/printself-like-tiddlywiki/README.md

 ### printself-like-tiddlywiki

-open by tiddlystow, toddlyDesktop. save to file.
+Open by tiddlystow, toddlyDesktop.
+Save to file.

+As a sample plugin.
+Implemented a microblog plugin.

 ### steps of open by tiddlystow: